racheleyg12/mybots/README.md

 # CS 206 Evolutionary Robotics
-Where use evolvotuion to evolve robots to perform certain tasks
+Using evolvotuion to evolve robots to perform certain tasks